My Father Knew Charles Ives: Reception

 My Father Knew Charles Ives has been praised by music critics.
 Reviewing the world premiere, Joshua Kosman of the San Francisco Chronicle wrote, "My Father Knew Charles Ives, a funny, rueful and heartbreakingly beautiful musical memoir, melds Adams' personal history with that of American concert music in one easy and daring artistic stroke..."
 He added, "This is a capacious and detailed 30-minute orchestral essay by our nation's most important composer working at the height of his creative powers."
 Kosman later wrote, "What an amazing tour de force it is!
 Full of exuberant humor and tender reverie, written with an unparalleled mastery of orchestral texture and instrumental color, it solidifies Adams' claim as the most important American composer of his generation."
-Mark Swed of the Los Angeles Times similarly described it as a "deeply affectionate new score," but also noted, "My Father Knew Charles Ives makes an effort to retain that optimism, and it seems that the only way Adams can now do this is through nostalgia, for his childhood, his musical heritage, his own earlier work.
+Mark Swed of the Los Angeles Times similarly described it as a "deeply affectionate new score", but also noted, "My Father Knew Charles Ives makes an effort to retain that optimism, and it seems that the only way Adams can now do this is through nostalgia, for his childhood, his musical heritage, his own earlier work.
 The result is still oddly melancholic.
 Diverting as it is, the new work, in its referrals to Ives, seems to suggest that there is less optimism to be found in what we are today than in what we once were."
 The music was also lauded by Anthony Tommasini of The New York Times, who remarked, "Though at times the score seemed structurally amorphous, moment to moment the music was riveting."

 Reviewing a recording of the piece, Philip Clark of Gramophone was somewhat more critical, observing, "It's difficult to say what exactly Adams has created.
 It falls somewhere between direct quotation and constructivist allusion, like hearing deconstructed 'picture postcard' Ives.
 It's fun for sure, and the BBC Symphony Orchestra relishes its follies."
-Andrew Clements of The Guardian similarly described the triptych as "wonderfully crafted, if sometimes coming close to pastiche."
+Andrew Clements of The Guardian similarly described the triptych as "wonderfully crafted, if sometimes coming close to pastiche".

-Recording
+Recordings

-A recording of My Father Knew Charles Ives, performed by the BBC Symphony Orchestra under the direction of Adams, was released through Nonesuch Records on September 26, 2006.
+The first recording of My Father Knew Charles Ives, performed by the BBC Symphony Orchestra under the direction of Adams, was released through Nonesuch Records on September 26, 2006.
 The album also features Adams's electric violin concerto The Dharma at Big Sur.

+Later recordings include one by the Nashville Symphony under the direction of Giancarlo Guerrero, released in 2019, and one by the Tonhalle-Orchester Zürich under Paavo Järvi, released in 2022.